PEAK-Legacy/Trellis/README.txt

 To be able to observe mutable data structures, you need to use data types like ``trellis.Dict`` and ``trellis.List`` instead of the built-in Python types.
-We'll cover how that works in the section below on `Sets, Lists, and Dicts`_.
+We'll cover how that works in the section below on `Mutable Data Structures`_.

 By the way, the links from a cell to its observers are defined using weak references.
 This means that views (and cells or components in general) can